CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02a_Manage_Subscriptions_and_RBAC_Entra.md

 ### Review
 In this lab, you have completed:

-- Implemented management groups to organize your Azure subscriptions, allowing centralized governance and better control over policies and access management across your environment.
+- Implemented management groups to structure and organize Azure subscriptions, enabling centralized governance and consistent policy enforcement.
-- Created a custom RBAC role to define specific permissions, ensuring that users can only access the resources they need, enhancing security and compliance.
-- Assigned RBAC roles to users based on their job responsibilities, allowing them to perform necessary tasks without overstepping access boundaries.
+- Reviewed and assigned built-in Azure roles to delegate specific permissions while following best practices for group-based role assignments.
-- Designed and deployed a custom RBAC role to meet your organization's unique security requirements, ensuring that the right level of access is granted to the right users.
+- Created a custom RBAC role to tailor permissions according to organizational needs, applying the principle of least privilege for enhanced security.
-- Used the Activity Log to monitor role assignments and track changes to ensure that access control policies are being followed and that no unauthorized role modifications occur.
+- Monitored role assignments using the Activity Log to audit access changes and ensure transparency and compliance within your Azure environment.

 ## Extend your learning with Copilot